robrkerr/D3-visualising-data/09-d3exit.md

 var type = this.value;
 ~~~

 Now that we have the region string saved in `type`, we want to add the data points for the new nations to include if the checkbox is now checked.
 Whether it is checked or not is stored in `this.checked`.
-To add the new nations to `filtered_nations`, we use the `concat` function, which, similar to the `concat` function we used with strings, joins the array given as an argument onto the end of the first array.
-Here we join `new_nations` onto the end of `filtered_nations`.

 ~~~{.js}
 if (this.checked) { // adding data points